 standardized formats, for which the means of reading the data will be made

-available by the Facility.
+available by ISIS.

 3.2.2 Metadata associated with raw